 For example, laughter-based security could replace the use of voice recognition.
-Meanwhile, for systems that need to be very secure and predictable, the accuracy of the laugh recognition algorithm needs to be improved to get a 100% unassailable password.
+Meanwhile, for systems that need to be very secure and predictable, the accuracy of the laughter recognition algorithm needs to be improved to achieve a 100% unassailable password.

 "Laughter has proven to be a viable biometric feature for person identification that can be integrated into artificial intelligence systems in various applications", concluded the team.

 I can hardly imagine an ATM making jokes to get me into my account.
 Or a mobile app in which instead of the login form there is a stand-up comedian that titillates my sense of humor.
 What about hackers and robbers?
-Will they tell us jokes point-blank to get us a laugh and steal everything?
+Will they tell us jokes point blank to get us a laugh and steal everything from us?

 I infer that laughter can be used as a digital signature or for others Informatic Systems.
 However, they are unlikely to be needed for systems that require quick access.